High Performance Git

 Newer Git wire protocol that separates capabilities and commands into a more structured request-response flow.

-Separating them gives Git more room to optimize how much information is exchanged and when.
-That is especially useful in large repositories and hosting environments where ref sets are large, servers are smart, and the client may not need every possible detail on every round trip.
+Separating them gives Git more room to optimize how much information is exchanged and when, which pays off most in large repositories and hosting environments where ref sets are large and the client may not need every detail on every round trip.

 You can see the split directly: